-Subjects involved in this study were 35 students of grade VIII from MTS Surya Buana Malang and student of Junior High School I Ponorogo.
+Subjects involved in this study were 35 students of grade VIII from MTS Surya Buana Malang and student of Junior High School 1 Ponorogo.
 The data were collected using Block Paving Problem (BPP) and interviews.
-Data collection procedures consists of two stages.
-The first stage, the researchers had the student solved BPP while think alouds.
-The second stage is task-based interview to explore information was needed to confirm from the results of think alouds.
+Data collection procedures consisted of two stages.
+The first stage was the researchers had the student solved BPP while thinking aloud.
+The second stage was task-based interview to explore information needed to confirm from the results of think alouds.

-This research is a qualitative research embranced an explorative descriptive approach.
+This research was a qualitative research embraced an explorative descriptive approach.
 Data analysis were conducted by; (1) transcribing data obtained from interviews and think aloud, (2) condensing data, (3) data encoding, (4) describing students' difficulties in conjecturing process, and (5) conclusions.
 The BPP is presented in Figure 1.